infracost/vscode-infracost/README.md

 ### How can I supply input variables to Infracost VSCode extension?

 To supply input variables for your Terraform projects, you must include a var file called `terraform.tfvars` at the root level of your Terraform project.
 Alternatively, you can use several files with the suffix `*.auto.tfvars`, e.g. `dev.auto.tfvars` or `prod.auto.tfvars`.
-Currently, only HCL variable files are supported you can follow [this issue](https://github.com/infracost/infracost/issues/1773) for updates on support for JSON variable files.
+Both HCL and JSON var files are supported, JSON var files must include a `.json` suffix.

 ### How can I configure the currency Infracost uses?